Aliases for HSD17B12 Gene

 HSD17B12 (Hydroxysteroid (17-Beta) Dehydrogenase 12) is a Protein Coding gene.
-Among its related pathways are Metabolism and Metabolism.
-GO annotations related to this gene include heparin binding and fibronectin binding.
+Among its related pathways are Regulation of lipid metabolism by Peroxisome proliferator-activated receptor alpha (PPARalpha) and Metabolism of steroid hormones.
+GO annotations related to this gene include oxidoreductase activity and collagen binding.
 An important paralog of this gene is HSDL1.

 UniProtKB/Swiss-Prot for HSD17B12 Gene